 Deputy Williams flashed the throat-cut signal to the Quint crew and radioed them not to set up the water tower.
-The ladder was already angled up a few feet off the bed.
-The Quint crew stopped their activities and glanced at each other, confusion on their faces.
+The ladder was already a few feet off the bed.
+The Quint crew stopped their operations and glanced at each other, confusion on their faces.

 “What are you doing?” asked Gerry, heat beginning to flush his head.
 “It’s gone through the roof into the tar.
 We need water on it.”
 He turned to the men at the Quint.
 “Get that thing up!” he yelled and made a frantic flapping motion with his arm.
 He turned to Deputy Williams.
 “This pump has water.
 We’ve got a hydrant.”

 Williams ignored Gerry and barked at the men again.